OCTOBER | GOD NEVER CHANGES

-• The Little Man Whose Heart Grew Big by Steph Williams — A sweet story about growth and transformation that opens the door to conversations about how God’s love transforms people.
-Lots of echoes of “little” and “big”.
+• The Little Man Whose Heart Grew Big by Steph Williams — This is a sweet story about growth and transformation that opens the door to conversations about how God’s love changes people.
+Lots of “little” and “big” language throughout.

-• Opposites for You and Me by Pamela Kennedy — A gentle introduction to contrasts like big and small, up and down.
+• Opposites for You and Me by Pamela Kennedy — This is a gentle introduction to contrasts like big and small, up and down.
 I love using this book to name differences in God’s created world.

-• Bless the Lord by Word on Fire — A beautiful, lyrical book that invites children into praise.
-Even as circumstances change, God remains worthy of worship — a powerful truth to begin forming early.
-Page spreads also illustrate opposite concepts such as chilly winter and a warm fireplace. *Note: There are illustrations of saints with halos of light around their head.
-I recognize that this may be something that not everyone is comfortable with.
-If that’s not for you, you may want to choose a different book.
+• Bless the Lord by Word on Fire — This is a beautiful, lyrical book that invites children into praise.
+Even as circumstances change, God remains worthy of worship.
+Several page spreads also illustrate opposing concepts, such as a chilly winter and a warm fireplace.

-• Hello Hello Opposities by Brendan Wenzel — Bright, engaging, rhyming, and full of movement.
-This book invites toddlers to notice contrast in God’s creation with more of Brendan Wenzel’s amazing animal illustrations.
+• Hello Hello Opposities by Brendan Wenzel — This book is bright, rhyming, and full of movement, with more of Brendan Wenzel’s amazing animal illustrations.
+It invites toddlers to notice the natural contrasts in God’s creation.

-• The Moon Is Always Round by Jonathan Gibson — This tender, reassuring story helps children grasp a big truth in a concrete way: even when we can’t see the whole moon, it’s still there and still whole.
-It’s a beautiful picture of God’s unchanging goodness, even when things feel uncertain. *Trigger warning: the story illustrates a family walking through grief of an infant loss together.
+• The Moon Is Always Round by Jonathan Gibson — Even when we can't see the whole moon, it's still there and still whole.
+This book paints a beautiful picture of God's unchanging goodness when things feel uncertain.

-• Gossie by Olivier Dunrea — A simple story about a gosling who finds comfort in her constant wearing of a pair of red rain boots.
-This story is an easy correlation to the God who always is, was, will be - even when life introduces the unexpected.
-I also love the gentle use of positional words as Gossie goes about her day, naturally introducing these concepts to littles.
+• Gossie by Olivier Dunrea — This is a simple story about a gosling who finds comfort in her red rain boots, even when life introduces the unexpected.
+It’s a gentle, sweet correlation to the God who always is, was, and will be.
+I also love the natural use of positional words throughout.

-• Here We Are: Book of Opposites by Oliver Jeffers — The words are simple, but the illustrations invite deeper observation and thought.
-Also, it’s endearing that Oliver Jeffers wrote this for his son before he was born.
+• Here We Are: Book of Opposites by Oliver Jeffers — The words are simple, but the illustrations invite deeper observation.
+It's also endearing to know Oliver Jeffers wrote this for his son before he was born.

-Flashlight by Lizi Boyd — A wordless book that beautifully illustrates the concept of light illuminating the darkness.
-Stretch your storytelling and observation skills while flipping through the pages of this book with your toddler.
+Flashlight by Lizi Boyd — A wordless book that beautifully illustrates light shining in darkness.
+A wonderful opportunity to stretch your storytelling and observation skills, together with your toddler.

 This post contains affiliate links through our Amazon Associate account.
 That means if you purchase a book through these links, I may receive a small commission at no extra cost to you.
 Your support allows me to keep offering practical, Christ-centered tools for disciple-makers like you.